projectNe10/Ne10/README.txt

 library and as a set of modular functions that can be incorporated in a more modular pick and mix form where binary size might be an issue.

+Each function is implemented in C, ARM Assembly and NEON code as a basis for comparison.
+Assembly versions, while efficient, are not intended as best-practice examples.
+NEON versions are intended as best-practice examples.

 Future releases are intended to expand on the functions provided and possibly the supported languages (C++ being near the top of that list).